adamcik/pycat/README.markdown

 Any data written back to STDOUT will be sent to the same place the message originates from.
 Normally only messages that start with ! will be sent to the script.
-To change this the script should echo `match = regexp` when called without arguments.
+When the bot starts or when the script is modified it will be called with `--config nick`.
+The script should reply with `key = value` config settings.
+Currently only `match = regexp` is supported, this setting modifies which messages are sent to the script.
 See example.sh for simple hello world script.

 License
 -------